This chapter describes Oracle Virtual Directory routing and includes the following topics:

 An Internal adapter is an adapter that is only available to plug-ins and Join View adapters running inside of Oracle Virtual Directory.
 Internal adapters are not available for use by external LDAP clients.
 An example of this is an adapter configured for use by a Join View adapter.
 Rather than publish information twice in the external virtual directory, the primary and joiner adapters can be marked as internal so that only the Join View Adapter may access the information defined in these adapters.

 The Bind Support option indicates whether the adapter can process LDAP bind operations.
-If the adapter does not support a bind function, Oracle Virtual Directory will attempt to obtain the userPassword attribute from the entry corresponding to the DN specified and will perform a local password compare operation.
+If the adapter does not support a bind function, Oracle Virtual Directory attempts to obtain the userPassword attribute from the entry corresponding to the DN specified and performs a local password compare operation.
 This is equivalent to having the Pass-through Mode setting set to Never in an LDAP Adapter.
 Enable the Bind Support setting when defining Custom Adapters that may or may not support a bind operation.

 When a search operation with an adapter fails due to a host error, Oracle Virtual Directory reacts according to the Criticality setting.
 The following is a list and brief description of each of the Criticality settings: